wkania/symfony-docs/reference/constraints/UniqueEntity.rst

     If you want to validate that all the elements of the collection are unique use the :doc:`Unique constraint </reference/constraints/Unique>`.

+.. versionadded:: 5.2

+    Not entity (like DTO) field (or fields) validation against entities persisted in the database, was introduced in Symfony 5.2.

 ==========  ===================================================================
 Applies to  :ref:`class <validation-class-target>`